Giorgiod91/-Go2Spot/README.md

 - 📸 **Visual Guides**: Browse stunning images of landmarks, attractions, and hangout spots, helping you plan your perfect trip.
 - ✍️ **Detailed Descriptions**: Get insightful descriptions of each location, along with tips to enhance your visit.
 - 🗺️ **Interactive Map**: View locations on an interactive map to find the best spots nearby and create your own personalized itinerary.
+- 🤖 **Personalized Recommendations**: Get tailored recommendations based on your preferences.
+Answer a few quick questions about your travel vibe (e.g., adventure, party, or relaxation), group size, budget, and more to discover spots that suit you best.

 - **Technologies Used**: A new section has been added to highlight the technologies you are using in your project, including:
   - **Next.js**